Republic of China Air Force: Early

-As the Chinese faced further setbacks under the Imperial Japanese juggernaut, the Chinese Air Force was forced to withdraw into the mountainous Szechwan interior, now having to resist the increased brutality of the massed-terror carpet-bombing campaigns of Operations “100”, “101” and "102" against new wartime capital Chungking.
+As the Chinese faced further setbacks under the Imperial Japanese juggernaut, the Chinese Air Force was forced to withdraw into the mountainous Sichuan interior, now having to resist the increased brutality of the massed-terror carpet-bombing campaigns of Operations “100”, “101” and "102" against new wartime capital Chongqing.
 Codebreaking efforts went both ways, with the Japanese naval intelligence compromising Chinese air defences, and Chinese intelligence compromising joint-strike bombing campaigns by the IJAAS and IJNAS.
 The introduction of the Mitsubishi A6M Zero in 1940–41 gave Japan near-total air dominance.
 This overwhelming aerial dominance contributed to the Japanese high command's confidence in launching Operation Z, the strategic planning for the attack on Pearl Harbor.

 Following the Soviet withdrawal in 1939, China was largely on its own, however after the Empire of Japan invaded French Indochina, the United States imposed an oil and steel embargo against Japan and included China in the Lend-Lease Act of 1941.
 The American Volunteer Group (AVG), or “Flying Tigers,” arrived later in 1941 with Curtiss P-40s to protect the Allied supply route over “The Hump” from India to Kunming.

 After the Pearl Harbor attack, direct U.S. military aid increased in earnest as successful war against the Empire of Japan relied on keeping the Chinese well-supplied.
 By late 1941, the Chinese Air Force had only 364 operational aircraft, but Lend-Lease deliveries in 1942—P-40s, A-29s, and P-43s—restored some capacity.
-In 1944, the Chinese-American Composite Wing (CACW) was formed, integrating Chinese and U.S. personnel under the USAAF Fourteenth Air Force.
-The CACW fielded modern aircraft and proved highly effective in joint operations, helping turn the tide of the air war in China's favour during the final years of World War II.
+In 1944, the Chinese-American Composite Wing (Provisional) was formed, integrating Chinese and U.S. personnel under the USAAF Fourteenth Air Force.
+The Chinese-American wing fielded modern aircraft and proved highly effective in joint operations, helping turn the tide of the air war in China's favour during the final years of World War II.

 On the 16th of August 1946, the "Aviation Affairs Commission" was reorganised as the "Air Force Command Headquarters" in the Ministry of National Defense, and the Chinese Nationalist air force was officially given the name Republic of China Air Force (中華民國空軍).